Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 Initially, we wanted to do a hike but we had to switch around our plans for various reasons.

-Plus with the record levels of recent rain, the trails were very muddy and I’m pretty sure we would not have had views on the hike anyway.
+Plus, with the record levels of recent rain, the trails were extremely muddy, and I’m pretty sure we wouldn’t have had views on the hike anyway.

-However, we did wander down the trail a little ways and it was a really cool experience because I’m always down to explore a foggy rain forest.
+However, we did wander down the trail a little ways, and it was a really cool experience because I’m always up for exploring a foggy rainforest.

 Plus, you never know what you’re going to come across like these carvings in the trees.

-We made our way over to the nature center but unfortunately it was closed for renovations.
-With the views also closed for the moment, we didn’t really have whole lot to do up on the mountain except to wander.
+We made our way over to the nature center, but unfortunately it was closed for renovations.
+With the views mostly obscured at the moment, we didn’t really have a whole lot to do up on the mountain except wander around.

 The good news is that there are some indoor activities you can enjoy like the special film Seeing Daylight they put on at the 120-seat Chilkat Theatre.

-It’s all about the native Tlingit culture and their indigenous ways of life and plays every 30 minutes or on demand if you are visiting during off hours.
+It focuses on Tlingit culture and Indigenous ways of life and plays every 30 minutes or on demand if you’re visiting during off-hours.

 Dining

-Eventually, we decided we wanted to try out the restaurant “Timberline” to see what was all about.
+Eventually, we decided to try out the restaurant “Timberline” to see what it was all about.

 Since we were visiting later on in the day and during a cloudy time, we basically had the restaurant to ourselves.